allamand/aws-cdk-eks-multi-region-workshop/content/60-deploy-app/300-2nd-region/_index.en.md

 As above, let's add the steps to 1) approve the deployment by administrator, and 2) deploy it to the second region.
 In this pipeline, deployment is done in the second region, with source and container images from the first region without replicating any resources.
-If you have DR requirements, such as cross-region replication, please refer to [this link](/en/80-appendix/related-bps/ecr-replication/).
+If you have disaster recovery requirements, such as cross-region replication, please refer to [this link](/en/80-appendix/related-bps/ecr-replication/).

 One more thing to keep in mind is this scenario assumes that the deployment is verified in the first region before it goes to the second region.
 If deployment succeeds in the first region but fails in the second region, only the second region is rolled back without the first region being rolled back.